WagnerGFX/UnityCorePackage/README.md

 If you forked or cloned the whole project, then use the menu **Tools > Export UnityPackages** to automatically generate all unitypackage files.

 ## User Contributions
-> ⚠ This is not a project created with the intention of being actively maintain with frequent updates and new features.
+> ⚠ This is not a project created with the intention of being actively maintained with frequent updates and new features.
->
-> Instead, this is a personal project that I am sharing with the community.
->
-> Consider this plugin as one to apply in your project and improve for your own needs.

-You are free to open new issues/PRs for bug fixes or features, but be aware that I might take a long time to reply and may deny them.
+You are free to open new issues/PRs for bug fixes or features, but be aware that I might take a long time to reply and may deny them if they diverge too wildly from the intended scope.

-</br>If the influx is too big, I might even decide to disable Issues and PRs altogether.
+If you want to fork the project for your own use, I just politely ask to attribute me and the [other creators](#credits-and-references) in your credits section.

 ## Features Overview